-UN study finds businesses funding Myanmar army abuses
+UN study finds businesses fund Myanmar army abuses

 The fact-finding mission did not propose sweeping sanctions against Myanmar.

-“Removing the Tatmadaw from Myanmar’s economy entails two parallel approaches.
-In addition to isolating the Tatmadaw financially, we have to promote economic ties with non-Tatmadaw companies and businesses in Myanmar,” Darusman said.
-“This will foster the continued liberalization and growth of Myanmar’s economy, including its natural resource sector, but in a manner that contributes to accountability, equity and transparency for its population.”
+“There is need for economic development.
+There is need for investment … but not where this involves the military,” Sidoti said at the briefing.
+“We recommend a positive approach to build up the non-military component of the Myanmar economy.
+Not no investment, but more investment, more activity, more support for the people but in ways that exclude the further enrichment of the military and the funding of their human rights- violating activities.”

-Associated Press writer Elaine Kurtenbach contributed to this report.
+Associated Press writers Grant Peck and Elaine Kurtenbach in Bangkok contributed to this report.

-Note: This story has been corrected to show that the fact-finding mission began before the 2017 counterinsurgency campaign.